pineconedata/wcc-coding-challenge-24/broken-links/README.md

   - csv
   - json
   - logging
+  - an XML parser (lxml is used in the requirements.txt file)

 You can install the required libraries using `pip` or your preferred package manager.
+Requirements are listed in [requirements.txt](requirements.txt).

 ## Configuration
 The script uses a configuration JSON file (`config.json`) to define various settings.
 Here is an example configuration file: